hannestschofenig/mcuboot/boot/selfhosted/README.md

 % cd ../../..
 ```

-This will create `libmbedcrypto.a` under `build/library`, which is referenced
+These commands will create `libmbedcrypto.a` under `build/library`, which is referenced
-in `CMakeFiles.txt` of the selfhostest Mcuboot directory.
+in `CMakeFiles.txt` of the selfhosted example app.

-Now build the `selfhosted` example:
+Finally, build the selfhosted example app called 'bootme':

 ```
 % cd boot/selfhosted